belbeeno/WaveFunctionCollapse/README.md

 # WaveFunctionCollapse
 Implementing a WFC for generating bitmaps for use with game map generation.
+This is heavily based off the algorithms described in [https://github.com/mxgmn/WaveFunctionCollapse/](https://github.com/mxgmn/WaveFunctionCollapse/), but made from scratch.
+The intention was for me to gain a better understand of whats going on, but if you can find some use for it that's great also!